 - 1. The College roll is subject to audit by the Ministry of Education and the Palmerston North Catholic Education Office. - 2.
-The Principal will regularly inform the Board of Trustees about the status of the current roll and predicted roll for the coming school year. - The Principal and/or nominated representatives will interview all prospective students who wish to attend Sacred Heart Girls' College together with their parents or caregivers. - 4.
-In order to be considered for enrolment, students must demonstrate ability to: - i) Abide by College rules - ii) Support the Special Character of the College - iii) Participate in the general College programme and support the College in any team or group in which they are selected - 5.
-In addition parents/caregivers must agree to: - iv) pay attendance dues and school fees as required - v) Provide all relevant information regarding eligibility of student as an approved - 6.
+The Principal will regularly inform the Board of Trustees about the status of the current roll and predicted roll for the coming school year. - 3.
+The Principal and/or nominated representatives will interview all prospective students who wish to attend Sacred Heart Girls' College together with their parents or caregivers. - 4.
+In order to be considered for enrolment, students must demonstrate ability to: - i) abide by College rules - ii) support the Special Character of the College - iii) participate in the general College programme and support the College in any team or group in which they are selected - 5.
+In addition parents/caregivers must agree to: - iv) pay attendance dues and school fees as required - v) provide all relevant information regarding eligibility of student as an approved candidate - 6.
 All students who are considered eligible for enrolment under the terms of this policy will have equal access to all learning programmes and physical resources. - 7.
 If, in the opinion of the Board of Trustees, the condition and/or availability of the College's resources and physical space deem that the roll should be closed, the Board of Trustees will inform the Proprietor, Catholic Education Office and Ministry of Education in writing, informing them of the reasons for its recommendation to close the roll. - 8.
-If, in the future, the number attending the College is restricted by the College's maximum roll entitlement, the Board of Trustees shall put in place a Priority in Enrolment procedure to ensure the Special Character of the College is maintained, in the first instance, and provide all students who are deemed eligible for enrolment, equal access to teaching programmes and resources. - 9.
+The Board of Trustees shall put in place a Priority in Enrolment procedure to ensure the Special Character of the College is maintained, in the first instance, and provide all students who are deemed eligible for enrolment, equal access to teaching programmes and resources. - 9.
 The Board of Trustees of the College reserves the right to refuse enrolment to any student.